0w0i0n0g0/twemoji-icon-theme/README.md

 This VScode file icon theme extension is based on Material Icon Theme and Twemoji.

-So, Material Icon Theme will be applied as a defult file icon theme except for the supported ones listed below.
+Material Icon Theme will be applied as a defult file icon theme except for the supported ones listed below.

 <br>